georchestra/georchestra/extractorapp/README.txt

 Just type :
  mvn -Ptesttomcat jetty:run

-...from the current path (mapfishapp)
+...from the current path (extractorapp)

 At the end of the process, open http://localhost:8080/extractorapp/?debug=true or